SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-student.md

   * [CheckStyle Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#checkstyle-report)
   * [PMD Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#pmd-report)
 {% endcapture %}
-{% include callout.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}
+{% include mention.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}
+## Check Jenkins
+At this point your project should build on Jenkins with a Yellow ball.
+That is because there are failing tests in `StudentRecordIO` that we haven't gotten to yet.
+When fixing test failures, focus on failures in `TS_StudentTest`.
+Make sure that all `TS_StudentTest` methods are passing before moving on to `StudentRecordIO`.